 Leukemia is a blood cancer that affects the body's blood-forming tissues, such as the bone marrow and parts of the lymphatic system.
 Normal, healthy cells undergo abnormal reproduction, among other changes, to become cancerous.
 Though there are several types of leukemia, most affect the white blood cells.
 Early detection of any cancer plays a major role in successful treatment and recovery.

-Those with leukemia may develop fevers very frequently.
-The fever is mostly low-grade and may be accompanied by chills in some cases.
-Traditional treatments for fever might help to bring the temperature down, but this can give the person false information.
-A persistent fever is a sign that a medical evaluation is necessary.
+Those with leukemia may develop frequent fevers that are generally low-grade and may be accompanied by chills in some cases.
+Traditional treatments for fever might help bring the temperature down, but the symptom will often return.
+Persistent or recurring fever is a sign that medical evaluation is necessary.

 Leukemia also causes spontaneous and excessive bleeding.
 Nosebleeds and bleeding gums are common.
 Larger than normal amounts of blood may flow from small wounds, and wounds often take much longer to close and repair.
 Women may experience extremely heavy menstrual blood flow.
 This sign occurs because leukemia leads to low platelet count, which alters the body's clotting mechanism.

 People with leukemia tend to develop red spots in the skin or petechiae.
 These small, reddish dots are less than 3 mm in diameter occur due to internal bleeding from small broken blood vessels.
 Some people may also notice frequent and dark bruising.
 Both petechiae and bruises are caused by a low platelet count, which leads to bleeding in superficial layers of skin.

 Leukemia can cause breathing difficulties.
 Lymph nodes in the chest may swell and push against the windpipe, restricting breathing and causing an individual to cough and wheeze.
 In leukemia and other cancers, shortness of breath may also be caused by inflammation or infection of the lungs in the case of anemia, or stress or anxiety.
 Breathing may also become painful.